-EPA bans consumer sales of paint stripper linked to deaths
+EPA bans consumer use of deadly paint stripper, in rare step

-WASHINGTON (AP) — The Environmental Protection Agency is banning consumer sales of a paint stripper after personal appeals by families of men who died while using the product.
+WASHINGTON (AP) — The Environmental Protection Agency on Friday banned consumer use of a popular but deadly paint stripper but stopped short of also banning commercial use of the product by tradespeople.

-The final rule announced Friday bars the manufacture and import of consumer products containing methylene chloride.
-The products have been popular with do-it-yourselfers.
+EPA Administrator Andrew Wheeler signed the rule, which will bar manufacture and import of the stripper methylene chloride for consumer use, in a private meeting Friday with relatives of a man who died while using the paint stripper.

-The U.S. Centers for Disease Control and Prevention calls the product “extremely hazardous.”
-The EPA is urging consumers not to use it.
+The EPA cited “the acute fatalities that have resulted from exposure to the chemical” and an “unreasonable” risk to consumers.
+Retail stores have until later this year to remove the product from sale.
+Many big chains already stopped sale of products with methylene chloride in recent months, amid a campaign led by environmental groups and families of men overcome and killed by fumes from the paint stripper.

 Most Read Business Stories